herorest/notification/README.md

 # notification.js
-notification is a small component for React
+notification is a small component for React, there is only one notification in the same time! if a new notification fadeIn, the old one will be replaced

 ### Usage
-you should import it to you project use require or import
+you should import it to you project

 ```
 var Notification = require('notification');
 ```